Following is a sampling of books and other documentation I’ve designed, with links to where they can be purchased, if available.

 For several years, now, I’ve been providing the index for Jan Bergmanson (University of Houston faculty) et. al’s book.
 It was originally served up to me as a Word file, which is difficult to keep stable in terms of page flow, especially with the plethora of images that Dr. Bergmanson uses in this book.
 Eventually, I convinced Dr. B that having one of his graduate students design his books was not the best option, since they are temporary workers and not necessarily conversant in book design.
 So, he allowed me to take his original layout and do a professional job on it.

-Here are before and after pictures for a chapter opener page (for a look at an entire new chapter with images, check out the PDF here) to give you an idea of the improved readability:
+Here are before and after pictures for a chapter opener page (for a look at an entire new chapter with images, check out the PDF here) to give you an idea of the improved readability (I’d put more white space in between lines and paragraphs, but there’s also the cost of printing aspect to think about):